cjaye-dif019/WDProjMgCruz-Difuntorum/README.md

 ### Use of Javascript

 Javascript wil be used in order to maintain the voting and leadership board.
-JS will keep trach of which teacher a user selects using buttons.
+JS will keep track of which teacher a user selects using buttons.
 It will then store that vote temporarily, show a confirmation pop-up after a vote is submitted, then ultimately, update vote counts in real-time on the page.
 JS will then rank and configure all the votes to display them in an orderly manner on the leaderboard page.

 <br>